toltec-dev/web/src/index.rst

 .. raw:: html

    <div class="warning">
       ⚠️ <b>Warning:</b> <i>Toltec does not support OS builds newer than 2.15.1.1189.
 You will soft-brick your device if you install before support is released.
-See <a href="https://remarkable.guide/tech/recovery.html">https://remarkable.guide/tech/recovery.html</a> for information on how to recover your device if you have done this.</a>
+See <a href="https://remarkable.guide/tech/recovery.html">https://remarkable.guide/tech/recovery.html</a> for information on how to recover your device if you have done this.
    </div>

 To install `Toltec <https://github.com/toltec-dev/toltec>`_, connect your reMarkable to Wi-Fi and paste the following lines in an `SSH session <https://remarkablewiki.com/tech/ssh>`_: